 “On completion of this course participants will have learned and understood Electrical theory and principles.
 They have applied this understanding with the practical use of multimeters, tools, cables and workboards to complete progressive stages of exercises culminating in the test and operation of a direct-on-line single-phase motor installation.
 All participants have demonstrated both understanding and practical application and have successfully achieved the objectives of this course."

 This Course - in the format of a Workshop - is a 1-Day Cross-Skilling Course delivered on client’s premises only..

 It has been designed to train fitters* in both the theoretical and practical aspects on how to safely and competently remove and install electric motors.

 The workshop will be delivered through tutorials, practical hands-on experience with motors and interactive discussion (client to set up the two motor test rigs as they need to operate at 380V 3 phase).

 Installing a safe electrical system begins with a well-planned electrical drawing.
 Construction projects require work drawings and specifications to guide electricians in installing electrical equipment.
 Besides being a customer requirement, these plans and drawings provide specific instruction to electricians.
 Standard symbols and lines are used to represent the different types of material, components, conduits, and circuit connections.
-Reading and interpreting these drawings accurately is therefore an important skill for electricians.
+Reading and interpreting these drawings accurately is therefore an important skill

 We would be delighted to design tailored courses in collaboration with you to develop a programme specific to your organisation’s needs.